lblod/app-digitaal-loket/README.md

       # Bring the stack back up
       docker-compose -f docker-compose.yml -f docker-compose.dev.yml up

-  Make sure to wait for the migrations to run.
+  Note that virtuoso can take a while to execute its first run, meanwhile the database is inaccessible.
+Make also sure to wait for the migrations to run.